stytchauth/stytch-ruby/README.md

 ## Handling Errors

-When possible Stytch returns an error prepended with `Stytch Error`.
-Additionally, the error should include a type that can be used to distinguish errors.
+When possible the response will contain an `error_type` and an `error_message` that can be used to distinguish errors.

 Learn more about errors in the [docs](https://stytch.com/docs/api/errors).